 Primary Investigator: Mark Statham

 Collaborators: Mike Westphal (BLM), Deb Woollett (Working dogs for conservation), Jon Richmond (USGS), Ben Sacks (UCD), and others.

 Funding: NSF, Bureau of Land Management.

-The blunt-nosed leopard lizard is an endangered species endemic to the San Joaquin Desert of California.
+The blunt-nosed leopard lizard (BNLL) is an endangered species endemic to the San Joaquin Desert of California.
 We have recently developed a non-invasive molecular species identification method for reptile fecal samples collected in the field.
 Such methods are commonly used for surveying and monitoring mammals, and to a lesser extent birds, however they have never been successfully applied in reptiles.
-Given that many reptile species are threatened and endangered, this technique represents a novel way for people to survey and monitor them.
+Given that many reptile species are threatened and endangered, this technique represents a useful monitoring and sampling tool.